-He was born in Iran in 1945, and after completing his schooling and national service there, moved to the United States in 1967, where he continued his education.
+Sir David was born in Iran in 1945, where he completed his schooling and national service, before moving to the United States in 1967 to continue his education.
 He graduated in 1974 from Queens College, City University of New York, with a BA degree in Computer Science.
-Thereafter, in 1978 he moved to the United Kingdom, where he completed his PhD on Islamic Lacquer from the School of Oriental and African Studies (SOAS), University of London, in 1988.
+He then moved to the United Kingdom in 1978 where, by 1988, he completed his PhD in Islamic Lacquer from the School of Oriental and African Studies (SOAS), University of London.

-Professor Khalili is also a frequent lecturer and has made notable contributions to the scholarship of Islamic art.
+Sir David is also a frequent lecturer and has made notable contributions to the scholarship of Islamic art.
 In 1989, he founded the Nasser D. Khalili Chair of Islamic Art and Archaeology at SOAS, the first of its kind in the world devoted to the decorative arts of Islam.
-He has supported a research fellowship in Islamic art at the University of Oxford, and in 2005, thanks to the significant endowment of the Khalili Family Trust, whose sustaining support continues to the present day, The Khalili Research Centre for the Art and Material Culture of the Middle East at the University of Oxford was opened by its Chancellor, Lord Patten.
-Furthermore, in early 2011, the Khalili Family Trust endowed The Nasser D. Khalili Visiting Professorship in Islamic Studies at Queens College, City University of New York, where he had earlier graduated in 1974.
+He has supported a research fellowship in Islamic art at the University of Oxford, and in 2005, thanks to the significant endowment of the Khalili Foundation, whose sustaining support continues to the present day, The Khalili Research Centre for the Art and Material Culture of the Middle East at the University of Oxford was opened by its Chancellor, Lord Patten.
+Furthermore, in early 2011, the Khalili Foundation endowed The Nasser D. Khalili Visiting Professorship in Islamic Studies at Queens College, City University of New York, where he had earlier graduated in 1974.

-In addition to his cultural and educational interests, Professor Khalili is also a leading voice in the global movement to advance mutual respect and understanding among the nations of the world.
+Sir David is also a leading voice in the global movement to advance mutual respect and understanding among the people and nations of the world.
 Building bridges has been a consistent theme throughout his life’s work and he has been recognized globally for his contributions in this field.

-Other projects delivered through the Khalili Foundation include the House of Peace, Maimonides Interfaith Foundation and Maimonides Interfaith Explorers.
-It has always been Professor Khalili’s dream to see peace and harmony between the three great monotheistic faiths become reality, and since the early 1990s his work on the House of Peace reflects his belief in the power of combining art with interfaith understanding.
-Comprising five specially commissioned paintings by the renowned British artist Ben Johnson, the House of Peace offers a powerful vision of the Holy City of Jerusalem in all its magnificent diversity.
-As regards the Maimonides Interfaith Foundation, which launched in 1995, this has become a pioneer in the field of interfaith and is at the forefront of interreligious dialogue, with projects involving sports, arts and education.
-Finally, Maimonides Interfaith Explorers, an ambitious educational project supported by UNESCO, offers all primary schools in England and Wales a Web-based educational curriculum to enhance religious literacy, while also helping children respect and embrace religious and cultural diversity.
-Solely funded by the Nasser D. Khalili Charitable Settlement, Maimonides Interfaith Explorers was launched at the Central London Mosque to coincide with the celebrations of Her Majesty Queen Elizabeth ii’s Diamond Jubilee in 2012.
+The Maimonides Interfaith Foundation, launched in 1995, became a pioneer in the delivery of numerous interfaith projects involving sport, art and education.
+The Foundation also launched Interfaith Explorers, an ambitious educational project supported by UNESCO, offering all primary schools in England and Wales a web-based educational curriculum to enhance religious literacy, while also helping children respect and embrace religious and cultural diversity.
+Solely funded by the Nasser D. Khalili Charitable Settlement, Interfaith Explorers was launched at the Central London Mosque to coincide with the celebrations of Her Majesty Queen Elizabeth II’s Diamond Jubilee in 2012.

-Unsurprisingly, numerous awards and honours have been bestowed on Professor Khalili.
-In 1996 he became a Trustee of the City of Jerusalem, and in 2003 he was conferred as a Knight Commander of the Royal Order of Francis i (KCFO) for his services to charity and interreligious understanding, while in 2007 he received the High Sheriff of Greater London Award for his cultural contribution to London.
-Interestingly, Professor Khalili is exceptional in having received knighthoods from two pontiffs, Pope John Paul II honouring him as a Knight of the Pontifical Equestrian Order of St Sylvester (KSS) in 2004 and Pope Benedict xvi further elevating him to Knight Commander in the said order (KCSS) in 2009 for his work in the pursuit of peace, education and culture among nations.
-More recently, in 2017 he was appointed joint vice-chairman of the Dignitatis Humanae Institute, having served as a patron since 2014, becoming the first Jewish person to occupy this role at the influential Catholic non-governmental organization based in Rome.
-Other honours have included, in 2012, being conferred with the title of Goodwill Ambassador by Irina Bokova, the Director-General of UNESCO, while in 2014 he was the recipient of the Laureate of the Dialogue of Cultures Award at the French National Assembly, and in early 2016 he was awarded the rank of officier in the National Order of the Legion of Honour by the French president, François Hollande, at the Elysée Palace, Paris.
+Over the years, Sir David has been the recipient of numerous honours and awards.
+In 1996 he became a Trustee of the City of Jerusalem, and in 2003 he was conferred as a Knight Commander of the Royal Order of Francis I (KCFO) for his services to charity and interreligious understanding, while in 2007 he received the High Sheriff of Greater London Award for his cultural contribution to London.
+Sir David is exceptional in having received knighthoods from two pontiffs, Pope John Paul II honouring him as a Knight of the Pontifical Equestrian Order of St Sylvester (KSS) in 2004 and Pope Benedict XVI further elevating him to Knight Commander in the said order (KCSS) in 2009 for his work in the pursuit of peace, education and culture among nations.